End-to-end Memory-Efficient Reconstruction for Cone Beam CT: Introduction

-The key results of this work are: \begin{itemize} \item We develop LIRE, a practical framework for deep leaning-based CBCT reconstruction with clinically-relevant resolution and projection count using a learned iterative scheme that can be trained end-to-end on current consumer GPUs with 24 GB VRAM.
-Our framework is comprised of a learned primal-dual iterative scheme with residual primal-dual blocks, and a particular set of essential memory optimization techniques that are embedded in the algorithm. \item Two models are trained from scratch for clinical CBCT geometries with small and large field-of-view respectively, where the large field-of-view is accomplished via an offset of the detector panel.
-We train the models on thorax CT scans with $256^3$ voxels ($2$ mm voxel pitch), using a $256 \times 256$ detector panel ($1.6$ mm pixel pitch) and either $400$ or $720$ projections. \item We demonstrate superiority of our method to analytical, iterative and deep learning baselines on the test set of thorax CT scans for both field-of-view settings. \item We demonstrate better out-of-distribution generalization of our method compared to a deep learning baseline for both geometries on a test data set of head \& neck CT scans, where our method improves upon analytical and iterative baselines as well. \item We show additionally, as a proof of concept, that using NVIDIA A100 Tensor Core GPUs with 80 GB VRAM our model can be easily fine-tuned on thorax CT scans with $512^3$ voxels at a native $1$ mm voxel pitch, $512 \times 512$ detector panel and $720$ projections.
+In this work we propose a memory-efficient learned primal-dual scheme that circumvents these limitations, does not require any explicit splitting of the geometry and works in 3D CBCT setting for clinically relevant resolution and projection count.
+The key results and novelties of this work are: \begin{itemize} \item We develop LIRE, a practical framework for deep learning-based CBCT reconstruction with clinically-relevant resolution and projection count using a learned iterative scheme that can be trained end-to-end on current GPUs with 24 GB VRAM.
+Our framework is comprised of a learned primal-dual iterative scheme with invertible residual primal-dual blocks, and a particular set of essential memory optimization techniques that are embedded in the algorithm.
+To compute the gradients, only the final latent vectors and the sequence of reconstructions returned by the algorithm are needed.
+This allows to use longer schemes, but on its own does not allow to use complex primal-dual blocks with 3D data due to memory limitations.
+We additionally rely on the local nature of Convolutional Neural Networks (U-net included) and perform patch-wise computations inside the primal-dual blocks during both training and evaluation.
+During backpropagation, weight gradients received from different patches are summed, giving correct global gradients for network weights.
+Thanks to these novelties, we are able to use 3D U-nets with high filter count inside the primal blocks.
+Conceptually, our framework allows to use U-nets in both primal and dual blocks, which can be important for scatter correction but also when applying this framework to other modalities such as MRI.
+We provide the network with an auxiliary scalar tensor which has the same shape as the reconstructed volume.
+In this tensor, intensity of a given voxel contains information about the percentage of projections for which the corresponding spatial location is visible.
+The network is trained to reconstruct the intensities of all voxels which are visible in at least one projection, which results in a larger field-of-view than FBP. \item Two models are trained from scratch for clinical CBCT geometries with small and large field-of-view respectively, where the large field-of-view is accomplished via an offset of the detector panel.
+We train the models on thorax CT scans with $256^3$ voxels ($2$ mm voxel pitch), using a $256 \times 256$ detector panel ($1.6$ mm pixel pitch) and either $400$ or $720$ projections. \item We demonstrate superiority of our method to analytical, iterative and deep learning baselines on the test set of thorax CT scans for both field-of-view settings.
+Since learned iterative schemes are memory and compute intensive, we perform toy experiments to compare LIRE against alternative learned iterative reconstruction schemes such as LPD, iLPD and $\partial$U-Net. \item We demonstrate better out-of-distribution generalization of our method compared to a deep learning baseline for both geometries on a test data set of head \& neck CT scans, where our method improves upon analytical and iterative baselines as well. \item We show additionally that using NVIDIA A100 Tensor Core GPUs with 80 GB VRAM our model can be easily fine-tuned on thorax CT scans with $512^3$ voxels at a native $1$ mm voxel pitch, $512 \times 512$ detector panel and $720$ projection images.
 We compare the fine-tuned model with a deep learning baseline, observing superiority of our method. \end{itemize}